 You step inside the ground level apartment, typically Neapolitan in style, that doesn’t seem like anything special.
 Until you are shown the way into what lies beneath.
 Right under the apartment are part of what was one of the most spectacular theatres at the time and Nero’s dressing room.
-Apparently, the family who owned the apartment discovered it accidentally, after attempting to fix some pipes.
-They didn’t realize the importance of what they found and even used the space as living quarters and a storage for their scooter.
+The family who owned the apartment discovered it accidentally, after attempting to fix some pipes.
+They didn’t realize the importance of what they found and even used the space as living quarters and storage for their scooter.
 Talk about sitting on a treasure.

 Piazza San Gaetano, 68